 Keep in mind that not all kinds of "unlisted details" are taken into account.
 For example, unlisted decorations of shields, helmets, altars and so on, are usually omitted.
 The main reason is that RIC in principle gives only examples of such details, without any intention of being exhaustive.
 Also legend break is not an essential part of description (cf. footnotes on p.
 111-115 in RIC VII with constantly repeated phrases "breaks unknown", "breaks not recorded" etc.).
-There are, of course, exceptions.
+There are, however, not so rare exceptions.
 Sometimes different decoration of altar makes a separate entry in RIC tables (cf. RIC VII ARLES 185-189).
 Also coins which are virtually identical except for different legend breaks are sometimes listed under a separate RIC number.
-The last rule applies especially to gold (cf. RIC VII TRIER 27-31 but cf. for the contrary RIC VI TREVERI 16, 22 or 54) and silver coins (cf. RIC VI SISCIA 34a-38b) but in some rare cases also to bronze coins (cf. RIC VII TRIER 260 and 262 or TRIER 263 and 264).
+The last rule applies especially to gold (cf. RIC VI TREVERI 802 and 807 or RIC VII TRIER 27-31 but cf. for the contrary RIC VI TREVERI 812 and 814 with many differnet rev. breaks listed under one RIC number) and silver coins (cf. RIC VI SISCIA 34a-38b) but in some rare cases also to bronze coins (cf. RIC VII TRIER 260 and 262 or TRIER 263 and 264).

 Also, not every single dot/pellet is assumed to be important.
 Most unexpected "unlisted dots" are accidental (deposits, die cracks, centering marks), as well as missing ones.
 Again, there are exceptions to this.